-Whether running for federal, state or even local office, starting a political campaign is no small undertaking.
+Whether running for federal, state, or even local office, starting a political campaign is no small undertaking.
 Many people do not even know where to begin.
-A political campaign committee must be created, hiring a campaign staff and campaign budget must be put together.
+A political campaign committee must be created, a campaign staff must be hired, and a campaign budget must be put together.

 On top of that, you have to craft the right voter message and create an effective political campaign strategy to win.